 Today is the birthday of pioneering photographer Anna Atkins, born in Tonbridge on 16 March 1799.
 I’ve recently been transcribing elements of the first volume of her Photographs of British algae: cyanotype impressions.
-Commencing in 1843, it’s one of three volumes donated by Atkins to the Royal Society, and we’re currently preparing to share it with the world as part of our digital resources on Turning the Pages – something truly inspiring to look forward to.
+Commencing in 1843, it’s one of three volumes donated by Atkins to the Royal Society, and we can now share it with the world as part of our digital resources on Turning the Pages.

 The first ever entirely photographically-produced publication, British algae is an extraordinary catalogue of botanical specimens.
 The seaweeds and algae methodically collected and classified by Atkins are preserved on hundreds of plates across the three volumes, using the cyanotype technique discovered by Sir John Herschel FRS in 1842; such images are better-known as blueprints.
 The invention was taken up slowly as a means of illustration, but later in the nineteenth century became a standard tool for technical reproduction.
 As a scientific innovation, we can appreciate its impact among Atkins’s peers as a reproduceable technique that was at once accurate and beautiful.

 Anna Atkins, Alaria esculenta, from Photographs of British algae: cyanotype impressions, volume I, 1843-. © The Royal Society